newatoms/beta/_private/customers/stby/posts-and-research/service-design-in-movies/social.md

 **LinkedIn:**

-the difference between thinking and knowing what your users want are two vastly different things.
+The difference between thinking and knowing what your users want are two vastly different things.
 The spaceship *Aximo* in the Pixar film *WALL-E*, released in 2008, is a great example of this.

 <img src=https://jonnegroni.files.wordpress.com/2015/04/walle-socialnetwork03.jpg?w=798&h=337 width=100% />